SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

   but its container `svg`'s height isn't
 - the diagram and its container `svg`'s height in the right column are resized, thus leaving no additional padding around it

+To observe this issue on a mobile device, try loading this page in landscape mode and then rotate your phone to portrait mode to shrink the page width.

 Fortunately, this issue is pretty easy to fix.
 I list my window resize event listener below: